gyaan/explore-photos/README.md

 <b>How to execute :</b>

-<b>Assuming : You have mongo, nodejs and go installed in your local system<b>
+<b>Assuming : You have mongo, nodejs and go installed in your local system</b>

 <i>run below metioned command one by one :</i>